-- There's a tendency to sub-specialise towards the end of your training, once you have become a consultant.
+- There's a tendency to sub-specialise towards the end of your training, once you've become a consultant.

 - Most pathology specialties have patient contact, e.g. outpatient clinics and ward rounds.
 Within histopathology patient contact is limited, although you may have joint specialist clinics with surgeons.

-The only way to get into pathology is with a degree in medicine recognised by the General Medical Council (GMC).
-This usually takes five years to complete, although if you've already got a degree in a subject other than medicine (usually a 2:1 or above), you can apply for a four-year accelerated medical graduate entry programme (GEP).
-Some medical schools accept degrees that are not necessarily in a science-related subject.
+Some medical schools accept degrees that aren't necessarily in a science-related subject.
 There are also 'foundation' or 'gateway' degrees that add a preliminary year to your medical degree.
 These have been brought in to help widen access to medicine.
-For more information see health careers.
+For more information see Health Careers - Medical school courses.

 Your medical degree is followed by two years of foundation training, common to all medical graduates, where you work in a hospital as a junior doctor on a rotational basis in different departments, which may include a pathology specialty.
 On successful completion you'll be awarded a Foundation Programme Certificate of Completion (FPCC).

-Following foundation training, you'll undergo further study in one of the four pathology specialities:
+Following foundation training, you'll undergo further study in one of the pathology specialities:

-- Chemical pathology/metabolic medicine - you can apply competitively to chemical pathology, and training typically takes five years.
-However, the most common route is via metabolic medicine, which involves two years of core medical training and then six years of further training.
+- Chemical pathology/metabolic medicine - you can apply competitively to chemical pathology via a run-through training programme, starting at specialty level, which typically takes a minimum of five years.
+However, the most common route is via metabolic medicine, which involves two years of core medical training (CMT) or three years on the acute common care stem (ACCS) programme, followed by higher specialty training.

-- Haematology - you can apply competitively to two years of core medical training and then a further five years of higher specialty training.
+- Haematology - you can apply to two years of CMT or three years on the ACCS, and then a further five years minimum of higher specialty training.

-- Histopathology - you can apply directly to histopathology.
-Training typically takes five and a half years.
+- Histopathology - you can apply competitively to histopathology.
+Run-through training, starting at specialty level, typically takes five and a half years.

-- Medical microbiology and virology - you apply competitively to two years of core medical training, followed by two years of combined infection and then two years in microbiology/virology training.
+- Medical microbiology and virology - you apply to two years of CMT or three years of ACCS, followed by two years of combined infection training and then two years in medical microbiology/virology higher specialty training.

 - excellent knowledge of the scientific processes behind changes in the body's cells and tissue, which can cause disease